AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 6.1.4 NRR global_item shall denote entire object
+      :Trace Unit: FE 6.1.4 NRR global_item shall denote entire object or a state abstraction

 .. centered:: **Legality Rules**

 #.
-For a subprogram that has a ``global_specification``, an entire object that
+The Global aspect may only be specified for the initial declaration of a
-   is outside the subprogram, can only be referenced within if it is a ``global_item`` in the ``global_specification``.
+   subprogram (which may be a declaration, a body or a body stub).

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.4 LR if Global aspect does not mention a variable, it cannot appear within the subprogram
+      :Trace Unit: FE 6.1.4 LR Global aspect must be on subprogram's initial declaration

 #.
-Where the refinement of a state abstraction is not visible, the
+A ``global_item`` occurring in a Global aspect specification of a subprogram
-   referencing of one or more of its ``constituents`` by a subprogram is represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.
+   shall not denote a formal parameter of the subprogram.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.4 LR Where the refinement of a state abstraction is not visible, the referencing of one or more of its ``constituents`` by a subprogram is represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.
+      :Trace Unit: FE 6.1.4 LR A ``global_item`` occurring in a Global aspect specification of a subprogram shall not denote a formal parameter of the subprogram.

 #.
 A ``global_item`` shall not denote a constant object other than
    a formal parameter [of an enclosing subprogram] of mode **in**.